 The area of medicine concerned with the diagnosis and treatment of diseases related to the skin, hair and nails is known as dermatology.
 Based in Kent, Sevenoaks Medical Centre provides dermatology services to both diagnose and treat people outside of London with a range of skin-related diseases and conditions.

-Our skilled consultant dermatologists at Sevenoaks Medical Centre cover conditions, such as eczema, acne and psoriasis, as well as freckles, warts and moles.
+The skilled consultant dermatologists at Sevenoaks Medical Centre cover conditions, such as eczema, acne and psoriasis, as well as freckles, warts and moles.
 We also offer cosmetic dermatology for skin lesions and skin conditions caused by age-related deterioration.

 The wide range of effective dermatology treatments we provide access to at Sevenoaks Medical Centre, includes: